GPTron-Team/GPTron/README.md

 ## Usage
 ### Windows OS
-Download the gptron_v1.2.exe and simply double click the exe file.
+Download the gptron_v1.2.exe and double click the exe file.
+A reminder will pop up.
+Click "More info" and then click "Run Anyway".
+Just do it once and you are good to go.
 ### Mac OS
 Download the gptron_v1.2_MacOS.zip.
 Double click the file to unzip it.
 Rename the unzipped file as gptron.app, right click on it and click open.
 It will pop up a reminder.
 Close the window and right click on the file and click open again.
 The program will run properly.
 In future, just double click on the program.
 ### Linux (e.g. Ubuntu)